Al-Batuf Regional Council

 The regional council is named after the al-Baṭūf Plain (the Arabic name of Beit Netofa Valley), on which it is located.
 According to the Israeli Central Bureau of Statistics, al-Batuf had a population of 6,700 in 2010.

+Voting Patterns

+In the 2022 election, 89 percent of voters in the regional council voted for the Arab parties, while 6 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 5 percent voted for the parties of the center-left coalition led by Yair Lapid.